 Essentially, a Paso Creole is Paso Horse of mixed ancestry.
-The term “creole” comes from the French language and originally referred to people of mixed blood, mainly in Louisiana.
-The very similar Spanish word “criollo” has a similar meaning.
+The term “creole” comes from the French language and means mixed blood, and the Spanish word “criollo” has a similar meaning.
 There is already a recognised breed called Criollo (the Argentinian Criollo), so we settled on Paso Creole.
 This reflects the fact that it is a blended horse breed with international flavour.
-To give credit where it is due, the name was invented by Elyane Brightlight, who was one of the first people in Australia to buy one the first Paso Creoles (bred at Narrawin).
+To give credit where it is due, the name was invented by Elyane Brightlight, who was one of the first people in Australia to buy one my Paso Creoles.

 Breeding